 * Cold weather, good wicking base layer under garment.

 * Turtle neck top layer recommended.
 Neck gaitor or head covering that fits under helmet and gathers around neck.
 Zip up polar fleece or equine lent type jacket with wind proof top jacket with wind proof gloves.

 Rest Room and Parking

 The bathroom is located in the basement of the house.
-There are cats in the basement for those who are allergic.

 Please park in the area in front of the barn on the side of the driveway leaving enough room for someone to pull around the circle.
 If there is not enough parking spaces, drive to the house and park on the house circle.

 Lantern Lane Farm Coronavirus COVID-19 Ride Safe Procedure

 Lantern Lane Farm continues to follow the common sense practices to ‘keep us healthy’.

 Wear your mask as we show respect for each other.